Off-duty cop who throttled attacking coyote is Carnegie Hero

 Arcangelo Liberatore was at the playground in Thornwood, New York, in April 2018 when he heard screams and saw the animal attacking Natalia Petrellese.

-Liberatore was able to get the animal to release its grip on Natalia and pinned it to the ground.
-He restrained it until police officers arrived and fatally shot the animal.
-He and the girl were treated for rabies and recovered.
+Liberatore rushed over after the girl’s mother unsuccessfully tried to fight off the animal.
+He got the animal to release its grip on Natalia and pinned it to the ground, while the little girl’s mother rushed her a safe distance away.
+Liberatore struggled to restrain the animal as it attempted to bite him until police officers arrived several minutes later and fatally shot the animal.
+Natalia had stitches in her arm, and Liberatore sustained scratches.
+Both were treated for rabies and recovered.

 The Hero Fund commission was founded and endowed by steel magnate and philanthropist Andrew Carnegie.
 It has awarded over $40 million to more than 10,000 heroes or their families since 1904.